 R 338.12021.
 This rule pertains to educational standards.
 It sets forth the requirements for accredited programs.
 The rule adopts by reference accreditation standards for chiropractic educational programs.

-R 338.12031, R 338.12032, R 338.12033, R 338.12034, R 338.12035, R 338.12036, R 338.12037, R 338.12052, R 338.12053, and R 338.12054 include clean-up and typographical revisions to the language in the current rules.
+R 338.12031, R 338.12032, and R 338.12034 include clean-up, organization, and typographical revisions to the language in the current rules.